bhalevy/scylla/docs/cql/dml.rst

 nodes are not guaranteed to be globally unique.
 With a steadily high write rate timestamp collision is not unlikely.
-If it happens, i.e. two ``INSERTS`` have the same timestamp, the lexicographically bigger value prevails:
+If it happens, i.e. two ``INSERTS`` have the same timestamp, a tie-breaking algorithm determines which if the inserts prevails (see :ref:`update ordering <update-ordering>`).

 Please refer to the :ref:`UPDATE <update-parameters>` section for more information on the :token:`update_parameter`.